apache/james-project/src/site/markdown/server/manage-webadmin.md

 }
 ```

- - For restoring all deleted messages, passing a query json with empty criterion list to represent `matching all deleted messages`:
+ - For restoring all deleted messages, passing a query json with an empty criterion list to represent `matching all deleted messages`:

 ```
 {